Project end report 1st October 2023: CheckUp Health: NHS Overflow services

 The feasibility study demonstrated that use of the CheckUp Health platform:

-• allows patients to easily and quickly book, reschedule, and cancel their appointments.
+- Allows patients to easily and quickly book, reschedule, and cancel appointments

 The feedback was positive and the pilot surgeries have been happy to continue on with the service provision so we can continue to modify and improve the services provided and IT solutions.